scrapinghub/web-poet/docs/page-objects/fields.rst

 Field metadata
 ==============

-``web-poet`` allows to store arbitrary information for each field, using ``meta`` keyword argument:
+``web-poet`` allows to store arbitrary information for each field using the ``meta`` keyword argument:

 .. code-block:: python